 We seek to raise awareness of roof tiles and foster growth in the industry, providing apprenticeship opportunities for enterprising tilers and convey issues on health and safety.
-Representing more than 90% of the industry, our memberships include the majority of Australia’s major roofing players including Boral, Bristile, Alice Roof Tiles, Harmony and Monier Prime.
+Representing a majority of the industry, our memberships includes Bristile Roofing, LUTUM (formally Boral Roofing) and Harmony Roof Tiles.

 Camino House - With Caroline Hickey (Bosske Architects)

 The Camino House is located in Mt Lawley, north of Perth.
 The suburbs vernacular is typified by eclectic mix of federation houses with some remodeled in the European style, the result of a largely Italian migrant population.
 This also brought a form of suburban agriculture to Mt Lawley: vegetable gardens, lean-to’s, drying sheds, incinerators, pizza ovens etc. creating another world of industry and infrastructure to the rear of these blocks.

 2017 Robin Dods Roof Tile Excellence Award Winner: Crescent Head SLSC